milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Google-Managed Multi-Cloud Services

-*BigQuery Omni: BigQuery Omni is a Google-managed multi-cloud analytics solution that enables analysts to access and analyze data stored on other supported public clouds from a singular BigQuery control-plane on Google Cloud.
+*BigQuery Omni: BigQuery Omni is a Google-managed multi-cloud analytics solution that enables analysts to access and analyze data stored on other supported public clouds from a singular BigQuery control-plane on GCP.

 Bare Metal